ASaiM/documentation/framework/validation.rst

    :scale: 80 %
    :align: center

-   Example of investigation of which species is involved in which metabolic functions for SRR072233: Involved species and their relative involvementin fatty acid biosynthesis pathways
+   Example of investigation in which species is involved in which metabolic functions for SRR072233: Involved species and their relative involvementin fatty acid biosynthesis pathways

 Further analyses and detailed comparisons of both tools and their results are organized in the `report on this validation <https://github.com/ASaiM/hmp_mock_tests/raw/master/doc/report/report.pdf>`_.
 Details about theses analyses are available on the `dedicated GitHub repository <https://github.com/ASaiM/hmp_mock_tests>`_.